Mass General Brigham (formerly Harvard Partners Consortium) Fellowship in Clinical Neuropsychology

 Applications Due: December 1, 2023

-The Harvard Partners Consortium in Clinical Neuropsychology seeks candidates for a 2 year fellowship in Neuropsychology.
-The joint BWH/MGH fellowship is a program of Harvard Medical School.
+The Mass General Brigham (MGB) Fellowship in Clinical Neuropsychology (formerly known as the Harvard Partners Consortium in Clinical Neuropsychology) seeks candidates for a two-year fellowship in neuropsychology to begin on September 1, 2024.
+The joint Brigham and Women’s Hospital (BWH) and Massachusetts General Hospital (MGH) Fellowship is a program of Harvard Medical School.
 Two fellowship slots are available.

 The fellowship program is designed to provide excellent clinical training in adult or lifespan neuropsychology.
-Experiences and didactics conform to Houston Conference/Division 40 training requirements so that fellows will be successful in obtaining board-certification (ABPP) in clinical neuropsychology.
+Experiences and didactics conform to Houston Conference/Division 40 training requirements so that fellows will be successful in obtaining board-certification from the American Board of Professional Psychology (ABPP) in clinical neuropsychology.

 A required portion of the fellowship will be research activity through a proposed project or via participation with faculty in ongoing research projects.
 Didactic opportunities abound at both settings.
 The training experience is enriched by a highly collaborative teaching environment in which the fellow will work closely with neuropsychologists, behavioral neurologists, psychiatrists, and others with a special interest in brain and behavior.
-There are opportunities to supervise graduate practicum students.
+There are opportunities for teaching to supervise graduate practicum students and interns.